Radiology during COVID-19

 Radiology Queries and Advice

-These are very testing times for our teams, and we acknowledge how difficult it is for GPs and patients.
-As always, we are happy to discuss any patients that you are concerned about, and will endeavour to accommodate any patients who are in need of urgent diagnostic imaging.
+These are very testing times for the radiology teams, and we acknowledge how difficult it is for GPs and patients.
+The hospital departments are happy to discuss any patients that you are concerned about, and will endeavour to accommodate any patients who are in need of urgent diagnostic imaging.